 TLC Safety Honor Roll drivers have had no crashes involving fatality or injury, no traffic violations, and no violations of TLC safety-related rules for five or more years as TLC-licensed drivers.

-Facts about 2015 Safety Honor Roll Fleets, Bases & Van Authorities
+Facts about 2016 Safety Honor Roll Fleets, Bases & Van Companies

-- The honorees include five yellow taxi fleets, 15 car service bases (five small, five medium, and five large), and three commuter van companies.
+- The honorees include five yellow taxi fleets, fifteen car service bases (five small, five medium, and five large), and three commuter van companies.

-- Each type of car service base is represented: five black car, eight livery, and two luxury limousine.
+- Each type of car service base is represented: ten livery, three luxury limousine, and two black car.

 - This program allows passengers with disabilities to have a taxi dispatched to them in Manhattan for destinations anywhere in NYC by either contacting 311, or via any one of five other contact options.

 - Each Accessibility Leader conducted an average of 14 trips per week in 2016 and had no major violations or crashes within the past year.

 - From January to the end of July of 2016, these 20 drivers conducted 3,264 accessible trips.